callstack/react-native-builder-bob/docs/pages/create.md

+---
-# Scaffold a React Native library
+title: Scaffold a React Native library
+---

 If you want to create your own React Native library, scaffolding the project can be a daunting task. `create-react-native-library` can scaffold a new project for you with all the necessary tools configured.